papis/papis/doc/source/info_file.rst

 The ``info.yaml`` file
 ======================

-At the heart of Papis there is the information file.
+At the heart of Papis is the information file.
 The info file contains all information about the documents.

 It uses the `YAML <https://yaml.org>`__ syntax to store information, which is a very human-readable language.
-It is quite format-free:
-`papis` does not assume that any special information should be there.
+It is quite format-free: Papis does not assume that any special information should be there.
 However it will interpret the field ``files`` as the files linked to the document for the ``papis open`` command.
 The ``files`` field should be formatted as a YAML list.

-For instance, if are storing papers with Papis, then you most probably would like to store author and title in there like this:
+For instance, when storing papers with Papis, you'd most probably like to store author and title in there like this:

 .. code:: yaml